High School Abroad in Germany

 CIEE wants all our students to feel welcomed, supported, and empowered to succeed while studying abroad.
 Local CIEE staff have provided details about conditions and cultural attitudes that students with specific identities might encounter in Germany.

 Upon arriving in Germany with your fellow participants, you will be met by CIEE staff in Berlin, where you will begin your three-day orientation.
-During orientation, you will participate in different workshops focusing on a variety of themes — culture, language, academics, social norms, current events — all designed to best prepare you for your experience in Germany.
-Additionally, you’ll see some of the best that Germany’s capital has to offer!
+During orientation, you will participate in different workshops focusing on a variety of themes—culture; language; academics; social norms; health, safety & security; and current events—all designed to prepare you for your experience in Germany.
+After CIEE’s orientation, you will spend 1-2 days getting oriented with the school hosting you, and then your classes start!
+During your stay, you’ll see some of the best that Germany’s capital has to offer!

-Activities are subject to change, but may include a visit to the Reichstag building, which houses the German Bundestag.
-Take an afternoon boat trip up the Spree, or enjoy wandering through Charlottenburg Palace, Berlin’s largest palace.
-Laugh over incredible food during group meals, and get to know CIEE staff and other participants.
-After orientation, you will depart for your host community and spend a couple of days with your homestay before starting school.
+Activities are subject to change, but may include a visit to the Reichstag building, which houses the German Bundestag; taking an afternoon boat trip up the Spree; or wandering through Charlottenburg Palace, Berlin’s largest palace.
+Laugh over great food during group meals and get to know CIEE staff and other participants.

-The largest country in Central Europe, Germany is made up of more than a dozen states, each with its own distinct culture.
-You’ll have a whole year or semester to discover the country — on your own, with new CIEE friends, and with your homestay.
+The largest country in Central Europe, Germany is made up of sixteen (federal) states, each with its own distinct culture.
+You’ll have a whole year or semester to discover the country—on your own, with new CIEE friends, and with your homestay.
 From the Bavarian Alps to the streets of Berlin, there’s a range of thrilling places to explore.
 Castles, cathedrals, and alpine ski villages are just the start.

-As part of the program price, CIEE includes two day trips per semester, with the option to participate in an additional at-cost trip each semester.
-Possible day-trip destinations include Potsdam, Leipzig and Erfurt.
+As part of the program, CIEE includes one day trip and one overnight trip per semester.
+Possible destinations include Potsdam, Leipzig, and Erfurt.

 A UNESCO World Heritage Site, Weimar was the place where Germany's first democratic constitution was signed after the First World War, giving its name to the Weimar Republic period in German politics (1918–33).
-Weimar has a picturesque old town and beautiful parks, and serves as a nice contrast to Berlin.
-While in Weimar, students will get the opportunity to learn more about Goethe and Schiller (two of Germany’s most famous writers/poets), visit the Buchenwad memorial and go on a guided tour of the city.
+Weimar has a picturesque old town and beautiful parks and serves as a nice contrast to Berlin.
+While in Weimar, students will get the opportunity to learn more about Goethe and Schiller (two of Germany’s most famous writers/poets), visit the Buchenwald memorial, and go on a guided tour of the city.

-Please note this list of activities is based on past programs and subject to change at CIEE's discretion to both adapt to local circumstances and participant feedback.
-For Fall 2021, local health and safety guidelines may not allow for overnight excursions or day trips.
-Participants will be updated as the program start date comes closer.
+Please note sample activities are based on past programs and subject to change at CIEE's discretion to both adapt to local circumstances and participant feedback.

 What People Are Saying